 \subsection{Cultural Entity Extraction}

 We extract topic-relevant cultural entities from each generated text using GPT-4o-mini~\cite{openai2025gpt4o}.
-For each topic (e.g., food, book or music), using GPT-4o-mini as the extraction model.
-It is then prompted to identify mentions of relevant entities in the text, i.e., dish names for the food topic or author names for the book topic.
+For each topic (e.g., food, books, or music), GPT-4o-mini is prompted to identify mentions of relevant entities in the text (e.g., dish names for the food topic or author names for the book topic).
 In addition to extraction, the model classifies each entity by its semantic granularity.
 For example, for the food topic, it distinguishes whether the mention refers to a specific dish (e.g., Kung Pao Chicken), a dish type (e.g., stir-fry), an individual ingredient (e.g., onion), or an ingredient class (e.g., vegetable).

 This process allows us to capture not only what cultural elements the model generates, but also how specific or abstract those references are—an essential signal for evaluating the depth and precision of cultural awareness.